Field Marshal

 His divine martial art is known as Voidmind Style kung fu, also known as Empty Mind (Munoken in Lowlands Marai, Karumi in the Heartlands and Taiji in Highlands) or sometimes "Crane Style", due the graceful but relatively brainless manner of its namesake bird.
 Voidmind teaches that once material desires are overcome, one sees the world (including one’s opponent) in a calm and unbiased manner, allowing practicioners to predict outcomes accurately and respond appropriately.
 Practicioners aim, if possible, not to kill their opponents, and fight in a way that instructs rather than punishes.

 Even outside the reach of the Insurgent demigods, other heroes would rise to challenge the theo-military empires of the Kelpeaters.
 The Kingdom of Iyō, behind the quiet and indomitable march of Lichlord Io'a, spread north from the towering cities of Alanthan'aravaut through the Emerald Expanse, eventually facing a tenacious resistance from the native Umeki and Naru peoples of what is now modern Marai.
-Under the leadership of an old, one-eyed monk and former assassin bearing the title Hanaviri-no-Kishiki ("The Knight of Petals"), Iyō faced its first major string of defeats, eventually even causing Io’a to be abandoned by his master, the God-Emperor Ina'ut himself.
+Under the leadership of an old monk and former assassin bearing the title Hanaviri-no-Kishiki ("The Knight of Petals"), Iyō faced its first major string of defeats; in fact the defensive victory at the Battle of Headsgleam was so decisive it caused Io’a's abandonment by his master, the God-Emperor Ina'ut himself.
+This did little to slow Io'a's onslaught as his drive for conquest was now as much a matter of pride as it was for Ina'ut's benefit.

-As for Lichlord Io’a, he was eventually defeated by Insurgent God Emeliat Reis and her Wardens, and the human-arakh remnants of Iyō would eventually make up much of midland Marai.
-The Naru and Umeki still exist, but only as tiny, reclusive clans in The Skylands and Emerald Expanse, respectively.
+As for Lichlord Io’a, he was eventually killed in combat by Insurgent God Emeliat Reis, and the remnants of Iyō would eventually make up much of the Lowlands and Heartlands of Marai.
+The Naru and Umeki still exist, but only as tiny, reclusive clans in the Skylands and Emerald Expanse, respectively.
 The war, as well as Hanaviri-no-Kishiki's heroic sacrifice, features strongly in their beliefs.

 Comments